frgfm/ghapi/README.md

 This project uses [GitHub API](https://docs.github.com/en/rest) to fetch information from GitHub using a Python wrapper.

-You can find the exhaustive list of supported features in the [documentation](https://frgfm.github.io/ghapi), then use it as follows:
+You can find the exhaustive list of supported features in the [documentation](https://frgfm.github.io/ghapi).
+For instance, you can retrieve basic information about your pull request as follows:

 ```python
 from ghapi_client.pulls import PullRequest